Publication

 • The data is well-organized (e.g., structured folders, clear file names).

-• Metadata file are prepared for each data file or sets of data files, including dataset title, description, author names, and relevant keywords.
+• Metadata files are prepared for each data file or sets of data files.

 • A license is attached.